Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn more.

 The Baconian cipher is a substitution cipher that relies on using two different fonts in the same document.
 Invented by English Lord High Chancellor Sir Francis Bacon.

-A basic transposition cipher.
+Rail Fence cipher is a basic transposition cipher.
 Instead of the letters themselves being obscured, they’re jumbled up according to an algorithm.

 Polybius Square Cipher